-After a twelve hour flight from Singapore I got my first glimpse of London from the oval window of the plane.
+After a twelve-hour flight from Singapore, I got my first glimpse of London from the oval window of the plane.
 I liked what I saw.
-Beautiful coast line, rectangular pastures, ships entering the open mouth of a river, rows of houses, lines of trees, snaking roads almost clogged with traffic.
+The beautiful coastline, rectangular pastures, ships entering the open mouth of a river, rows of houses, lines of trees, snaking roads almost clogged with traffic.

 Yay!
 I was in London.

-Our plane was on time but it had to wait for fifteen minutes in sky queue for it’s turn to land at Heathrow.
+Our plane was on time, but it had to wait for fifteen minutes in the sky queue for its turn to land at Heathrow.

-After collecting our luggage we joined another race.
-This time to catch the Heathrow Express to Paddington station.
-Train was waiting for us at the platform when we got there.
-Equipped with WiFi and live TV; occupied with very civilized passengers, it deposited us at Paddington station in fifteen minutes.
+We collected our luggage and raced again to catch the Heathrow Express to Paddington station.
+The train was already at the platform when we got there.
+Equipped with WiFi, live TV, and very civilized passengers, it deposited us at Paddington station in fifteen minutes.
 Impressive again.

 Paddington station was almost as majestic as I had seen in photographs.
-Arched glass ceiling covering a number of platforms it looked like a giant hanger.
-It must have hailed as an engineering feast when it was built.
+The arched glass ceiling covered several platforms giving it a look of a giant hanger.
+It must be a great engineering feat when it was built.

 Railway staff was efficiently exiting the passengers from the shortest possible route.
 For us, they choose the longest possible one — via lifts.

-Taxi driver needed to talk.
-After the first usual exchange about weather, flight and ‘where are you from’ we got on to economy.
-He told us that at one stage he was looking to work in Australia as a truck driver in mining industry.
+The taxi driver needed to talk.
+After the first usual exchange about the weather, flight, and ‘where are you from,’ we got on to the economy.
+He told us that he was looking to work in Australia as a truck driver in the mining industry at one stage.

-“If you could have spelled ‘mine’ and had a license they would have taken you straight in.”
+“If you could spell ‘mine’ and had a license, they would have taken you straight in.”

 “Bloody robots!
-They keep brining those.
-I ask them what will people do?
-How will they feed their families.
-I tell you in fifteen years time there will be so many unemployed people.
-Those big companies are there just to make money,” he ranted.
+They keep bringing those.
+I ask them what people will do?
+How will they feed their families?
+I tell you, in fifteen years there will be so many unemployed people.
+Those big companies are there to make money,” he ranted.

 “All these ‘driverless’ things I tell you, you won’t get me in any of those things.
 What will happen if the computer goes berserk.” he continued.

 “It does.
-Not so long ago BHP had to derail one of the trains which had gone rogue.
-It costed them millions of dollars to repair the damage,” said my husband.
+Not so long ago, BHP had to derail one of the trains which had gone rogue.
+It cost them millions of dollars to repair the damage,” said my husband.

-Our driver was born and bread in London but was not living there any more.
+Our driver was born and bred in London but was not living there anymore.
 “London is too expensive.
 I live in Thailand now, near Bangkok.
 I work here for eight to nine weeks and then go home for a few months.
-I have a young son, he is going to be six in August.
-It is getting harder and harder leaving him back.
-I thought it will get easier but it is not.
-But what can you do.
+I have a young son; he is going to be six in August.
+It is getting harder and harder, leaving him back.
+I thought it would get easier, but it is not.
+But what can you do?
 You got to feed your family.”